Become a Volunteer

 - Misdemeanor Offenses Not Listed Above.

 - Felony Offenses Not Listed Above (where all sentences, including probation, have been fully and successfully completed at least 7 years prior to the application.

-Before creating your volunteer application, please read the "Would I qualify to Volunteer?" statement above and review the background check information below.
+Before creating your volunteer application, please read the "Would I qualify to Volunteer?" statement above and review the background check information.
 You may be required to upload these forms to your application.
+You must also request the school/department to submit your volunteer application name to their approved Volunteer List.
 New Volunteers: Volunteer Application

 Volunteers who plan to assist with athletics, chaperone overnight or out of county field trips and/or drive students need to complete this form and upload it to your volunteeer application to authorize a criminal history background check by submitting a set of fingerprints to the Florida Department of Law Enforcement.